Demonstrate Engineering Progress

 The output shows the driver's score at each snapshot date,

 making the direction visible.
-Replace quality with any
+Replace code_review with

 Compare the latest snapshot against organizational benchmarks: